 When you have the Windows 3.1x installation files or disks or disk images, download the system setup archive here.
 Extract the contents of the archive to any convenient directory.
 The contents include a folder named Win31DOSBox with a number of subfolders.

 1. Find the Win31DOSBox\SETUP folder in the files that you extracted from the downloaded system setup archive.
 (I assume that you have Windows 3.11, but the installation should work with the earlier 3.1 version.)

 2. Then copy any of the following into the Win31DOSBox\Setup folder, depending on how you obtained the Windows 3.11 installation files:

 3. Run InstallWin31DOSBox.exe.
-If you copied an ISO or a set of IMG files, it will extract the contents of those files before installing Windows 3.11.
+If you copied an ISO or a set of IMG files, this installer program will extract the contents of those files and then install Windows 3.11.

 Troubleshooting: If you see any error messages while Windows is being installed, delete the entire contents of the Win31DOSBox\C-DRIVE\WINDOWS folder and try again.
 You may also need to empty the SETUP folder and copy the installation files into it again.

 4. When the installer is done, it will offer to run Win31DOSBox.exe to start Windows 3.11.
 Use Win31DOSBox.exe in the future to run Windows 3.11.